Choosing A Primary School for your Child

 1. Distance From Home

-As more primary schools gear up to go single-session, it makes sense to enrol your child in a school close to home.
+As more schools gear up to become single-session schools, it makes sense to enrol your child in a school close to home.
 This way, he can sleep in longer in the morning, and will not have to spend precious hours travelling to and from school each day.

-To find schools in your neighbourhood (based on the address in your Identity Card), check the Primary One Registration Information Sheet at the Ministry of Education (MOE) website.
+To find schools in your neighbourhood (based on the address in your Identity Card), check the List of Primary Schools by Planning Area at the Ministry of Education (MOE) website.

 • Children living within 1 km of the school